Phertyma/alx-system_engineering-devops/0x00-shell_basics/README.md

-a scriptbthat create the directories welcome to school
+a script that create files seperated by commas